material-motion/material-motion/specifications/transition_director.md

 This is the engineering specification for the `TransitionDirector` object.

-An instance of a `TransitionDirector` conforms to the `Director` protocol.
+`TransitionDirector` conforms to the `Director` protocol.
 A `TransitionDirector` provides essential scaffolding for managing a transition.
 A `TransitionDirector` class is instantiated by a `TransitionController`.

 ---